-The next SRG deadline is March 15, 2023.
-The completed application package should be submitted electronically as a single PDF file via email to Dr. Xuanzhi Zhan (email@example.com) before 5 p.m.
-CST on the due date listed.
+The next SRG deadline is October 15, 2023 before 12:00 a.m.
+CST.
+The completed application package should be submitted electronically as a single PDF file via email to Dr. Wilson Gichuhi (email@example.com).
 You may use the copier in the chemistry department office (LSC 1104) to scan your file(s).
 Applications submitted late or incomplete will not be considered.

 The Student Research Grant application package must include one original of the following: